GoodnessUdochukwu/3.-Data-Analysis-and-Statistics/README.md

 # Data-Analysis-and-Statistics

-This repository contains notebooks which covers a comprehensive overview of statistical methods in data analysis using numpy and scipy.
+This repository contains notebooks which covers a comprehensive overview of statistical methods in data analysis using numpy, scipy, and statsmodel.
 The files as described below:

 1. central_limit_theorem: simulating the normal distribution, simulating the central limit theorem.